-In compliance with the Code, the Board Regulations contain criteria for assessing the significance of professional, commercial or financial relationships and additional remuneration.
-These criteria are also used in the annual assessment of the independence of Directors declared as independent.
+With regard to the recommendations on the independence of Directors set forth in point g) above, in line with the recommendations formulated by the Corporate Governance Committee for 2022, it should be noted that the Board Regulations contain criteria for assessing the significance of professional, commercial or financial relationships and additional remuneration.
+These criteria are used in the annual assessment of the independence of independent Directors.

 For further information, please refer to paragraph 4.7 of this Report and to the Board Regulations, available on the Company's website (www.autogrill.com - Governance Section, Regulations and Procedures).